May rail strikes: How is the latest train drivers’ walk-out affecting passengers?

 Tuesday 7 May

-Greater Anglia will run to and from London Liverpool Street to Stansted airport, Southend, Colchester, Ipswich and Norwich.
+Greater Anglia is running to and from London Liverpool Street to Stansted airport, Southend, Colchester, Ipswich and Norwich.

-Southern will run a shuttle service between London Victoria and Gatwick airport.
+Southern is running a shuttle service between London Victoria and Gatwick airport.

-Thameslink will run a shuttle service between London St Pancras and Luton (town and airport stations).
+Thameslink is running a shuttle service between London St Pancras and Luton (town and airport stations).

-Great Northern will run a shuttle service between London King’s Cross and Cambridge.
+Great Northern is running a shuttle service between London King’s Cross and Cambridge.

-South Western Railway will run between London Waterloo, Woking and Guildford, with some other suburban services likely.
+South Western Railway is running between London Waterloo, Woking and Guildford, with some other suburban services likely.

-Southeastern will passengers not to travel, but is likely to run services between London St Pancras and Ashford on the high-speed line; Charing Cross and Orpington; and London Bridge and Dartford.
+Southeastern urges passengers not to travel, but is running services between London St Pancras and Ashford on the high-speed line; Charing Cross and Orpington; and London Bridge and Dartford.

 Wednesday 8 May

-Five train operators – Avanti West Coast, Chiltern, East Midlands Railway, West Midlands Railway and CrossCountry – are likely to cancel all train services.
+Five train operators – Avanti West Coast, Chiltern, East Midlands Railway, West Midlands Railway and CrossCountry – have cancelled all train services.

 GWR will run no long-distance trains, but will connect Reading with Oxford and Basingstoke, as well as a link from Bristol to Cardiff and some branch routes in Devon and Cornwall.
 The company says: “Many parts of the GWR network will have no service at all and trains that are running will only be operating for a limited period during the day.”